Doctor Gets 40 Years For Illegally Prescribing More Than Half A Million Opioid Doses

 Smithers was convicted by a jury in May on more than 800 federal drug charges — including one count of possessing with the intent to distribute controlled substances and one count of maintaining a place for the purpose of unlawfully distributing controlled substances.

-He was also convicted on hundreds of counts of unlawfully distributing a controlled substance without a legitimate medical purpose or beyond the bounds of medial practice, including the two counts, listed in court documents as counts 298 and 299, that lead to the death of the West Virginia woman.
+He was also convicted on hundreds of counts of unlawfully distributing a controlled substance without a legitimate medical purpose or beyond the bounds of medical practice, including the two counts, listed in court documents as counts 298 and 299, that led to the death of the West Virginia woman.

 When Smithers, a resident of Greensboro, N.C., opened his Virginia practice in 2015, Justice Department officials said he prescribed controlled substances to "every patient in his practice, resulting in over 500,000 Schedule II controlled substances being distributed."